 Pharmacological, or medicine-based, therapies have traditionally been used as initial treatments for cardiac arrhythmias, but they often fail to adequately control the arrhythmia and may have significant side effects.
 Catheter ablation is now often recommended for an arrhythmia that medicine cannot control.
 Catheter ablation involves advancing several flexible catheters into the patient's blood vessels, usually either in the femoral vein, internal jugular vein or subclavian vein.
 The catheters are then advanced towards the heart.
-Electrical impulses are then used to induce the arrhythmia and local heating or freezing is used to ablate (destroy) the abnormal tissue that is causing it.
+Electrical impulses are then used to induce the arrhythmia and local thermal or nonthermal energy is used to ablate (destroy) the abnormal tissue that is causing it.
 Catheter ablation for most of arrhythmias has a high success rate.
-For patients with complex arrhythmias like AF and VT, it is often necessary to perform multiple procedures to achieve success.
+For patients with complex arrhythmias like atrial fibrillation (AF) and ventricular tachycardia (VT), it is often necessary to perform multiple procedures to achieve success.
+VT is a fast, abnormal heart rate in the heart's lower chambers.
+VT does not give your heart enough time to fill with blood before it contracts again.
+This can affect blood flow to the rest of your body and is potentially life-threatening.
+AF is the most common cardiac arrhythmia associated with a fivefold risk of stroke.
+AF occurs when the upper chambers of the heartbeat irregularly, and do not pump all of the blood to the lower chambers, causing some blood to pool and potentially form clots.
+If a clot breaks loose, it can travel through the bloodstream to the brain and lead to a stroke.
+Strokes related to AF are often more severe compared to strokes with other underlying causes.